RyanLira/cryptology/README.md

 Far more secure than a caeser cipher, but it doesn't take longer than the lifetime of the universe itself to crack like RSA.
 Relativly secure, but not uncrackable.

-suitible for privacy from parents, spouses, teachers, employers, uneducated police officers.
+suitible for privacy from parents, spouses, teachers, uneducated authority figures, maybe underfunded police officers.
 Not suitible for privacy from skilled cryptographers, the state, educated authority figures, or people who can afford to hire skilled cryptographers

 NOTE:

-longer keywords are harder to crack a 1-charecter keyword could be brute forced in 26 tries
+longer keywords are harder to crack

+a 1-charecter keyword could be brute forced in 26 tries

 a 4-charecter keyword could be brute forced in 456976 tries